phiweCode/alx-low_level_programming/README.md

-# alx-low_level_programming
-This is a repository containing projects created in the c language for the purpose of learning the basics of learning c.
+This repo is for learning the fundementals of programming in c